Tainan Science Park Resource Recycling Center,Taiwan

 B.) Loss on ignition of bottom ash

 ECOVE adopts quartz sand in the Center as the heat transfer medium in the furnace to transfer heat to the pretreated or homogeneous waste.
 Through the air turbulence inside the hearth, the waste and heat transfer medium are forced to flow and burn on the sand beds.
 With this method, the loss on ignition of bottom ash after fluidized bed incineration is about 0.1%, which is much lower than the loss on ignition of bottom ash of the large incinerators (about 2-3%), indicating that the incineration effect is good and the combustion efficiency is high.

 C.) Air quality monitoring and air pollution reduction

 ECOVE adopts dry scrubbing and selective non-catalytic nitrogen oxide reduction in air pollution control, effectively remove acid gases and reduce flue dust.
 ECOVE also closely monitors the emissions of hydrogen chloride, sulfur oxides, nitrogen oxides, and carbon monoxide using the air pollution continuous monitoring equipment.

 Figure 2.
-Air pollutant emissions from stationary sources at the Center in the past 3 years.
+Air pollutant emissions comparison from stationary sources at the Center

 Effective energy saving and water saving